GLOBAL MARKETS-Stocks fall as supply worry hits oil; U.S. dollar climbs

 * Oil dives about 2 percent

-* MSCI to add China 'A' shares to its emerging markets benchmark

-* Comments from Fed officials lift U.S. dollar (Updates with MSCI reclassification decisions)
+* Comments from Fed officials lift U.S. dollar (Updates with U.S. market close)

 By Chuck Mikolajczak